 By Neo4j Staff | December 30, 2010

 With the Neo4j components, we supplied the fabric for stitching together graph-based applications.
 Now, with Neo4j 1.2 we are proud to offer a ready-to-wear graph server, for dressing up any application in graph style.
-This is the start of a new trend, as we incorporate more of the components into services which are easily accessible from any language, on any platform.
+This is the start of a new trend as we incorporate more of the components into services that are easily accessible from any language, on any platform.

 NOSQL Graph Database Super Model

 Neo4j is one of the fashionable Not-Only-SQL alternatives to traditional storage representing the graph database category.
 A graph database is a natural fit for any data, optimized for accessing related records rather than aggregating data.
 The “records” are nodes or relationships, because both can store properties.
 From the file system up, Neo4j is designed for efficiently storing and querying graphs of data.
 Whether using the new server or embedding the components in your application, you get the same robust graph database, ensuring durability, consistency and ease of access.
 Let’s listen to designer Emil Eifrem on the subject …

 It’s fun to say: Neo4j now runs as a server!
 Running as a server hides some of our Java underwear, presenting a respectable RESTful interface to applications written in any language, running on any platform.
 Ruby rock stars, Pythonistas, PHP script heads, C# sharpeners (hm, that doesn’t quite work), you are all welcome here.

 The server’s REST API is well documented and discoverable, exposing the essentials of graph services: nodes and relationships, indexing, traversals and a few algorithms.
 If it doesn’t quite suit your tastes, you can use the Plugin API to add low-level operations which are then available through REST.
 Perhaps a new traversal algorithm, or a set of nodes representing an entire application entity.
 Whatever you’d like.